Travis d'Arnaud Preview, Player Props: Braves vs. Dodgers

-Travis d'Arnaud -- with an on-base percentage of .200 in his past 10 games, 101 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Los Angeles Dodgers, with Julio Urias on the hill, on September 1 at 10:10 PM ET.
+Travis d'Arnaud -- .158 average over his past 10 games -- will be in action for the Atlanta Braves versus the Los Angeles Dodgers, with Bobby Miller on the hill, on September 3 at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3 with an RBI) against the Rockies.
+He had two hits (going 2-for-4 with a home run and an RBI) in his most recent appearance against the Dodgers.

 Travis d'Arnaud Game Info & Props vs. the Dodgers